Ryan McMahon Player Props: Rockies vs. Tigers

-The Colorado Rockies, including Ryan McMahon (.293 on-base percentage in past 10 games, 57 points below season-long percentage), take on starter Matthew Boyd and the Detroit Tigers at Coors Field, Saturday at 9:10 PM ET.
+The Colorado Rockies, including Ryan McMahon (.293 on-base percentage in past 10 games, 55 points below season-long percentage), take on starting pitcher Matt Manning and the Detroit Tigers at Coors Field, Sunday at 3:10 PM ET.

 Ryan McMahon Game Info & Props vs. the Tigers